chris-swan/find_and_replace/README.md

 ## Setup

 - clone in desktop
+- open specs.js in browser to view tests
-- open pig-latin.html in web browser
+- open index.html in web browser to view sites

 ## Technologies Used

-created using HTML & JavaScript
+created using HTML, CSS & JavaScript

 ### Legal